2025 Free Flight Scale Fly-in

 FLYING ONLY

 The Flying Only Class saw the largest entry with 11 models .
 The rules allow up to 2 models per entry so Mike Staurt, Pete Fardell and Chris Brainwood all took advantage of the extra flying time and had a couple of entries.
-Bill Dennis was the CD, with the help of Trish Dennis, they ran the class in the smooth and relaxed style we are coming expect from an OMFC Scale event
+Bill Dennis was the CD who judged the class , with the help of Trish Dennis, in the smooth and relaxed style we are coming expect from an OMFC event

 The flying conditions were often quite tricky as the morning warmed up with some quite bumpy air to contend with.
 Finding a calm patch definitely made all the difference , not so easy to do those with IC engines as once you have started your diesel you generally just go with it.